Discrete approximation of the Griffith functional by adaptive finite elements: Introduction

 To make our strategy of proof more transparent, we assume that $a \cdot \nu\neq b \cdot \nu$.
 A standard argument based on Fubini's Theorem shows that the one-dimensional section of $u_\e$ in the direction $\nu$ passing through the point $y$, namely $t \mapsto (u_\e)_y^\nu(t):=u_\e(y+t\nu)\cdot \nu$ converges (in measure) to the step function

 Let us denote by $\mathbf T^\e$ the triangulation on which $u_\e$ is (continuous and) piecewise affine.
 We further denote by $\mathbf T^\e_b$ the familly of all triangles $T \in \mathbf T^\e$ such that $|e(u_\e)_{|T}|^2 > \kappa/\e$.
 Thanks to \eqref{eq:convzero}, we show that almost every line orthogonal to $J_u \cap B$ must cross at least one triangle $T\in \mathbf T^\e_b$ (see Lemma \ref{lemma1}).
 The reason is that if, for some $y \in J_u \cap B$, the line $y+\R \nu$ intersects no such triangles, then $(u_\e)_y^\nu$ would be bounded in $H^1$ (because $|((u_\e)_y^\nu)'| \leq |e(u_\e)(y+t\nu)|$) and thus, it would converge weakly in that space to a constant function, contradicting that $a \cdot\nu \neq b\cdot \nu$.
 This information allows one to get a bad lower bound for the surface energy with $1/2$ multiplicative factor.
 It suggests to improve the previous argument by showing that ``many'' lines $y+\R\nu$ passing through $y \in J_u \cap B$ must actually cross at least two triangles in $\mathbf T^\e_b$, which is the object of Lemma \ref{lemma2}.
 To do that, we show in Lemma \ref{lemma3} that there are very few points $y$ in $J_u \cap B$ such that the line $y+\R\nu$ crosses exactly one triangle $T \in \mathbf T^\e_b$.
 Indeed, in that case, up to a small error, the function $(u_\e)_y^\nu$ would have to pass from the value $a \cdot \nu$ to $b\cdot \nu$ inside $T$.
 Due to the particular shape of a triangle and of the fact that $u_\e$ is affine inside $T$, this could only happen for at most two values of $y$.
 Moreover, if $y$ is far away from these two values, the variation of $(u_\e)_y^\nu$ across the triangle $T$ is not sufficient, and it becomes necessary to cross an additional triangle $T'$ in $\mathbf T^\e_b$.
 With this improvement, we can now construct two disjoint families of triangles with the property that both families project onto $J_u \cap B$ into two sets of almost full $\HH^1$ measure (see Lemma \ref{lemma F_1 F_2}).
 It enables one to compensate the bad multiplicative factor $1/2$ in the previous argument, and obtain the expected lower bound with the correct constant corresponding to $\kappa \sin\theta_0$ (see Proposition \ref{prop Jump part}).
+In \cite{AT}, the right factor in the lower estimate of the jump part comes from the two transitions of the phase field approximating $J_u$, one from each side of the jump set.
+Similarily here, the same role is played by the characteristic function $\chi_\e = \mathds{1}_{\left\{ \left\lvert e(u_\e) \right\rvert^2 > \kappa / \e \right\}}$.
+Indeed, having in mind the optimal triangulation computed in the upper bound (see \cite[Appendix A]{CDM}) and knowing that almost every line orthogonal to $J_u \cap B$ crosses at least two distinct triangles of $\mathbf T^\e_b$, we expect these triangles to form a neighbourhood of $J_u$ as in Figure \ref{fig:intro}.
+Therefore, $\LL^1 \left( \left\{ \left( \chi_\e \right)^\nu_y = 1 \right\} \right) = \e \sin \theta_0$ which leads to the right lower bound, independently of the amplitude of the jump $(b-a) \cdot \nu$.